aarong/feedme-server-core/DEV.md

 - `connect(clientId)`

-  Informs the library that a new client has connected and that the client has been assigned the string identifier `clientId`.
+  Informs the library that a new client has connected and that the client has been assigned the `string` identifier `clientId`.
 This event must only be emitted when the transport state is `started`.

 - `message(clientId, msg)`

-  Informs the library that a string message `msg` has been received from `clientId`.
+  Informs the library that a `string` message `msg` has been received from `clientId`.

-  This event must only be emitted when the transport state is `started` and after a `connect` event has been emitted referencing the given `clientId`.
+  This event must only be emitted when the transport state is `started` and after a `connect` event has been emitted referencing `clientId`.

 - `disconnect(clientId, [err])`

   Informs the library that `clientId` has disconnected.

-  This event must only be emitted when the transport state is `started`.
-A previous `connect` event must have been emitted referencing the given `clientId`.
+  This event must only be emitted when the transport state is `started` and after a `connect` event has been emitted referencing `clientId`.

   Once this event has been emitted, the transport must emit no further `message` or `disconnect` events referencing `clientId`.

   If the disconnect resulted from a library call to `transport.disconnect()`...

-  - If the `disconnect()` call received an `err` argument, then the transport must pass it to the `disconnect` event listeners.
+  - If the library passed an `err` argument, then the transport must pass it to the `disconnect` event listeners.

-  - If the `disconnect()` call received no `err` argument, then the transport must not pass an error object to the `disconnect` listeners.
+  - If the library did not pass an `err` argument, then the transport must not pass an error object to the `disconnect` listeners.
 The transport must not pass `null`, `undefined`, `false`, or any other value in place of the error object.

-  If the disconnect resulted from an explicit call to `transport.stop()` then the transport, then an error of the form
+  If the disconnect resulted from a library call to `transport.stop()` then the transport must pass an error of the form
-  `new Error("STOPPING: Descriptive error message.")` must be must be passed to the listeners.
+  `new Error("STOPPING: Descriptive error message.")` to the listeners.

-  If the event resulted from a connection failure internal to the transport or an intentional client-side disconnect, then an error of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.
+  If the disconnect resulted from a connection failure internal to the transport or an intentional client-side disconnect, then the transport must pass an error of the form `new Error("FAILURE: Descriptive error message.")` to the listeners.

   If the library is stopping, a `disconnect` event must be emitted for each previously-connected client before the `stopping` event is emitted.